cschuber/ipfilter/ipf-test-suite/README.txt

 the directory "IPF_VAR_DIR".
 This ensures that each system involved is working from the same set of environment variables and that any irregularities in paths or command line options can be managed.

+On systems based on OpenSolaris, including IllumOS and Solaris 11 and later, it is necessary to disable NWAM prior to using the setup script.

 Running Tests
 =============